Bachelor of Aviation (Honours) in Operations and Management

 Year 1 Entry

-- have learnt Chinese Language for six years or more in schools, but has been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in the local schools.
+- have learnt Chinese Language for six years or more in schools, but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in the local schools,

 - Grade C in GCE (O-Level)